-Participants will engage in a rigorous curriculum that combines structured Moodle-based learning with professional training, ensuring they gain the technical expertise and leadership skills necessary to provide high-quality care in Sudan’s evolving healthcare landscape.
+Participants will engage in a rigorous curriculum that combines structured Moodle-based learning with professional training, ensuring they develop both the technical expertise and leadership skills required to deliver high-quality care in Sudan’s evolving healthcare landscape.
+The program also integrates mentorship and opportunities to engage with SAMA’s research and professional development ecosystem.

 Curriculum